 This tutorial shows how to import CSV/Excel file into AccountEdge Pro 2015.
 We will use CSV2OFX utility.

-You can use 'Change +/-' button to reverse.
-You usually need to use this button in case your Credit Card CSV file has expenses as positive Amounts and payments to the Account is negative Amounts.
+You can use the 'Change +/-' button to reverse.
+You usually need to use this button in case your Credit Card CSV file has expenses as positive Amounts and payments to the Account are negative Amounts.
 So they should be reversed before converting to OFX file.

-Click the 'Convert' button and save OFX file.
+Click the 'Convert' button and save the OFX file.

 Go back to AccountEdge, look for 'Bank Register' and click on it.